ifjorissen/sandpiles/README.md

 ##General Notes:

  `sandgrid.c`, 'timedGrid.c' and `render_piles.c` are the master blocks of this program.
  Sandgrid.c runs what's necessary to generate the ASCII viz, and Render_piles.c for the OpenGl viz.
+ Renderpiles.c generates a graph for a 64x64 grid with 5000 grains on it.
  TimedGrid.c runs the sandpiles stabilization with varying grain amounts and thread numbers.
  All three files make use of a global variable called gridsim (of type grid_simulation_t) which holds a pointer to the sandgrid, an array of pthreads, a pointer to the barrier, and an array of mutexes which are used in the locking mechanism for the grid regions.
  It also holds an integer with the number of total threads working on the grid as well as an integer variable indicating the stability of the grid and (a mutex to protect it).